cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 In computer networks, rate limiting is used to control the rate of traffic sent or received by a network interface controller and is used to prevent :abbr:`DoS (Denial-of-Service)` attacks.

+Octet

+The octet is a unit of digital information in computing and telecommunications that consists of eight bits.
+The term is often used when the term **byte** might be ambiguous, as the byte has historically been used for storage units of a variety of sizes.

+Datapath

+A datapath is a collection of functional units such as :abbr:`ALU (Arithmetic Logic Unit)` or multipliers, that perform data processing operations, registers, and buses.
+Along with the control unit it composes the :abbr:`CPU (Central Processing Unit)`.
+A larger datapath can be made by joining more than one number of datapaths using multiplexer.

+During the late 1990s, there was growing research in the area of reconfigurable datapaths—datapaths that may be re-purposed at run-time using programmable fabric—as such designs may allow for more efficient processing as well as substantial power savings